Raduziel/Deities-Of-Faerun/DeitiesOfFaerun/Readme/Readme.txt

 6HD | 48 HP | AC 2 | Thac0 13 | Attacks per Round 1 | Paralyze/Poison/Death 10; Rod/Staff/Wand 12; Petrify/Polymorph 11; Breath Weapons 12; Spells 13

 Damage: per weapon.
-Erineyes may use a Shortbow +1 with Arrows of Biting or a Shortsword +2.
+Erineyes uses a Shortbow +1 with Arrows of Biting and a Shortsword +2.

 Resistances (%): 100 Fire; 50 Cold; 30 Magic.
 Immunities as any devil.
 Can only be hurt by weapons +1 or better.